j7nguyen/CodingChallenges/README.md

-CodingChallenges
+Coding Challenge Solutions
 ================

-My solutions to coding challenges on CodeEval, coderbyte, and other websites
+This repo contains my solutions to coding challenges on CodeEval, Coderbyte, and other such sites.
+Problems are stated in comments of each file.